ipv6 filtering

 DDoS solution: Irregularities with ASN Information

-DDoS solutions can peer EBGP with customers, giving them a BGP table copy.
+DDoS solutions can peer EBGP with customers by giving them a copy of the BGP table.
 Customer route updates are reflected through the standard BGP propagation procedure.
 It’s a non-intrusive peering agreement; BGP’s next hops are not altered, meaning customers’ data plane traffic flows as usual.
-The contents of the BGP table provide access to customers’ control plane information enabling complete visibility into the data source and destination.
+The contents of the BGP table provide access to customers’ control plane information, enabling complete visibility of the data source and destination.

 The manual approach with BGP can be cumbersome.
 BGP offers a string of information about DDoS sources and destinations, but it can be hard to craft regular expressions to extract this information.
 Not everyone can craft regular expressions, a skill for senior engineers.